PoCInnovation/Workshops/software/06.Nest/README.md

 - In the `app.controller.ts` file, create a `@Get()` route `/article` (the route `hello` should help you to do so)
 - You also have to create the corresponding provider to return a test value.

-> :book: The documentation about [modules](https://docs.nestjs.com/modules) and [providers](https://docs.nestjs.com/providers) will teach you some basic concepts and architecture of Nest.
+> 📖 The documentation about [modules](https://docs.nestjs.com/modules) and [providers](https://docs.nestjs.com/providers) will teach you some basic concepts and architecture of Nest.
 The concept of [dependency injection](https://docs.nestjs.com/providers#dependency-injection) is a really interesting part of Nest.

 Now, launch the server:
 ```sh
 npm run start:dev
 ```

-You can now go to http://localhost:3000/article in your browser (or using Postman) to see if it works :rocket:
+You can now go to http://localhost:3000/article in your browser (or using Postman) to see if it works 🚀

 > As said before, the command `start:dev` makes use of `file watchers`.
 Every time you save a file, Nest will automatically rebuild the server with the updated file(s).
 > This way you won't need to restart it manually after each modification 😉